 Penalty: $2 000.

-62. Receival records to be delivered at the end of the month
+62. Receival records to be given to CEO after end of each month

 The manager of a sawmill shall, within 3 working days from the end of each calendar month, cause to be delivered to the CEO or a forest officer the originals of all receival records that relate to log timber received during that month.